Parents and guardians continue to play a vital role in the lives of their college-aged children.

 Short-term counseling is provided to all students enrolled in a degree program.
 If a student has difficulties that need more frequent and/or longer-term counseling to address adequately we may suggest other resources that would be more appropriate.

 All Counseling Center staff members have experience helping students with a wide range of concerns.
 Although we will do our best to honor a student’s preference to see a specific counselor, it may result in a longer wait time; therefore, it is preferable to refer students to the Counseling Center rather than to a specific counselor.
-You are welcome to call the Center and let us know that you have referred your son or daughter.
+You are welcome to call the Center and let us know that you have referred your student.

 The Counseling Center staff members are required by law and by professional ethics to protect the confidentiality of all contacts with students.
 The only exceptions occur in cases of imminent danger to self or others, reports of child abuse, or a court order.
-Without a student’s written permission, we cannot discuss the content of counseling sessions or the fact that he or she is a client of the Counseling Center.
+Without a student’s written permission, we cannot discuss the content of counseling sessions or the fact that they are a client of the Counseling Center.
 These requirements are in effect even when a parent has made the original referral to the Center.
 However, as long as we have a student’s permission, we are more than happy to speak with parents about their concerns.

 If you have any questions about the services offered by the Center, please feel free to call (610) 330-5005 and request to speak with a counselor.